DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

     logout_user()
     return redirect('/')
 ```
+*`routes.py`*

 Upon reviewing **`routes.py`**, it becomes apparent that this file plays a crucial role in the assessment as it contains key functions for the site's functionality.
 When examining the original functionality of the site, the **`request_quote()`** function executes after submitting a quote request.

 ![I'm inspecting the functionality of the GET A QUOTE button; notice how the event is a `POST` request made to `/api/request-quote`.
 This `request-quote` should be our most scrutinized potential entry point for exploitation.
 If I didn't care about the stack technologies utilized by the application, we could have just jumped to an analysis on this function rather than reviewing the build files, `main`, and more.; I viewed this as an assessment, so I wanted to be as thorough as possible.](/img/Hacking_the_Modern_Stack/Untitled%203.png)

-I'm inspecting the functionality of the GET A QUOTE button; notice how the event is a `POST` request made to `/api/request-quote`.
+*I'm inspecting the functionality of the GET A QUOTE button; notice how the event is a `POST` request made to `/api/request-quote`.
 This `request-quote` should be our most scrutinized potential entry point for exploitation.
-If I didn't care about the stack technologies utilized by the application, we could have just jumped to an analysis on this function rather than reviewing the build files, `main`, and more.; I viewed this as an assessment, so I wanted to be as thorough as possible.
+If I didn't care about the stack technologies utilized by the application, we could have just jumped to an analysis on this function rather than reviewing the build files, `main`, and more.; I viewed this as an assessment, so I wanted to be as thorough as possible.*

 In the code snippet below, `request_quote()` builds a JSON query with our filled-out quote form and sends the quote to the database via the `quote_request` object.
 Then finally, the `request_quote()` function calls `view_requests()` and `clear_requests()`.
 Let's look at the `view_requests()` function; the function is in `bot.py`.